 3.4.2.
-Other Clinical Outcomes
+Other Clinical Outcome Assessments (COAs)

-Other exploratory clinical outcomes (summarized in Table 3) were chosen following a review of currently available measures and examination of their previous performance in both epidemiological studies and clinical trials.
+The Amsterdam Instrumental Activities of Daily Living Questionnaire was chosen following a review of currently available measures and examination of their previous performance in both epidemiological studies and clinical trials.
 Selection criteria were the following: